Jasper-Nelligan/PUBGM-Achievement-Tracker/README.md

 Contributing:

 The main thing this app needs is achievement descriptions!
 If you want to help provide tips and tricks, contact me so we can get everything set up.
-Anything in the issues tab needs contributingas well, so if you feel confident with your coding skills feel free to solve some of the issues.
+Anything in the issues tab needs contributing as well, so if you feel confident with your coding skills feel free to solve some of those issues.
 But for now, I just really need people to add achievement data.
+Big thanks if you decide to contribute!

 -----------------------------------------------------------------------------------------------------------------------